 Fast charging: is it possible to charge an electric car in a few minutes?

-Ultra-rapid charging is revolutionizing the electric mobility sector, solving one of the main problems that has held back large-scale adoption of electric vehicles: the long time it takes to recharge batteries.
+Ultra-rapid charging is revolutionizing the electric mobility sector, solving one of the main problems that has held back large-scale adoption of electric vehicles: the long time it takes to charge batteries.
 This obstacle has always been a psychological and practical barrier for many potential buyers, who are accustomed to the speed with which it is possible to "fill up" in a traditional car.
 With the advent of this technology, a concrete solution to this problem is on the horizon, opening up new prospects for the electrification of road transport.

 This innovative technology relies on the use of ultra-high-power direct current (DC), generally between 150 and 350 kW, to dramatically reduce charging times compared to conventional charging stations that use alternating current (AC).
 Standard charging stations, which employ AC power, take several hours to complete charging an electric vehicle.
-In comparison, ultra-rapid charging stations can recharge up to80 percent of battery capacity in just 15 to 20 minutes.
+In comparison, ultra-rapid charging stations can charge up to80 percent of battery capacity in just 15 to 20 minutes.
 This change significantly reduces the waiting time for drivers, making the use of an electric car increasingly competitive with an internal combustion vehicle even for those who travel long distances.

 ThroughoutEurope, the number of fast and ultra-rapid charging infrastructures has been growing year after year in recent years.
 The speed with which ultra-rapid charging takes place is mainly due to the fact that power is sent directly to the vehicle battery, bypassing the car's internal charger, which is a bottleneck in traditional systems.
 Instead, the power is transferred through a dedicated circuit specifically designed to handle high power levels.
 This system allows charging times to be greatly reduced, providing a "refueling" experience that is increasingly similar to that of a gasoline or diesel car, eliminating the main concern associated with electric vehicles: so-called "range anxiety."